 Hazardous and Dangerous Conditions on a Property

-There can be numerous hazardous or dangerous conditions on a private or public property that could cause substantial injuries to visitors, such as:
+There can be numerous hazardous or dangerous conditions on private or public property that could cause substantial injuries to visitors, such as:

 - Cracked or broken flooring